 The Wayback Machine, however, achieves the cached pages randomly, but you can also save a particular web page manually too.
 In short, you can capture and archive a particular web page for the future and save it as proof that it appeared first on the Internet as a trusted citation.

 Archive web page on-demand

 Do try this extremely useful feature of Wayback Machine here and save your work as proof that it appeared first on the Internet.
+You can also use their Chrome extension.
 This can be pretty useful should you face an instance of Plagiarism and Online Content Theft.

 Archive.is is a good alternative to the Wayback Machine.
 This site caches a web page as well as take its screenshots.